aiongg/japanese/pages-app/README.md

 6. Consider adding more study modes or customization options
 7. Implement offline support with service workers

-## LLM Notes
+## **Important** Notes for LLM Code Generator Agent

-1. Do not run the program using `npm run dev` or `npm run preview`.
-The developer will keep the application running on their local machine.
+1. Do not use the LLM Code Generator Agent to run `npm run dev` or `npm run preview` or `npm run deploy`.
+The developer will keep the application running on their local machine and deploy manually.